 - Tenderness of the Face and Jaw: Symptoms of this calibre fall under TMJ, where the jaw may be tender while chewing or feel locked and hard to move.

-- Increased Sensitivity: Sensitivity to light, foods, medications, noise, odours, or temperature due to an overwhelmed nervous system.
+- Increased Sensitivity: Sensitivity to light, certain foods, medications, noises, odours, or temperature can stem from an overwhelmed nervous system.

-- Phantom Swelling: Fibromyalgia sufferers may also feel swelling of the hands and feet without any physical swelling being present.
+- Phantom Swelling: Fibromyalgia sufferers may also feel swelling of the hands and feet without the presence of any physical swelling.

 - Numbness or Tingling: Some report tingling in their arms and legs, face, hands or feet.

-Dr. Serge Lanoue and his team will get to the root cause of your pain, and help you find ways to manage your fibromyalgia symptoms effectively.
+Whatever the treatment plan, Dr. Serge Lanoue and his team will get to the root cause of your pain, and help you with effective fibromyalgia management.